silly.net.udp

 wg:fork(function()

-local fd = udp.bind(":0") -- Bind to any port
+local sock = udp.bind(":0") -- bind to an ephemeral port

 local msg = "Broadcast message"